Oklahoma Law Enforcement Memorial

 Henry McGillv- Deputy Sheriff

-Tishomingo County, Chickasaw Nation, Indian Territory
+Tishomingo County, Chickasaw Nation, I.T.
+November 3, 1883

 On Saturday night November 3, 1883, Tishomingo County Sheriff Jep Fry and Deputy Sheriff Henry McGill were attempting to arrest Edmiston Parker, who was drunk and firing his gun, when Edmiston Parker shot Deputy Sheriff Henry McGill.
 Edmiston Parker then emptied his gun shooting at Sheriff Jep Fry who was able to escape unharmed.
 Edmiston Parker then took the wounded Deputy Sheriff Henry McGill’s gun and shot McGill three more times, killing him.
 Edmiston Parker then fell to his knees beside Deputy Sheriff McGill’s body and committed suicide by shooting himself in the head with the deputy sheriff’s gun.